pryley/site-reviews/readme.txt

 - Rewrote the frontend style to use CSS variables, this should make CSS tweaks easier to write.
 - Rewrote the review modals to support the new review image galleries ([Review Images](https://niftyplugins.com/plugins/site-reviews-images/) add-on required)
 - Submit and load more buttons now make use of the WordPress Block button classes by default
+- Updated the Bootstrap plugin styles to Bootstrap v5

 = 5.25.1 (2022-07-15) =